Melania Trump Will Uphold One Obama Legacy At The White House

 In 2009, then-First Lady Michelle Obama planted a vegetable garden in the South Lawn of the White House.

-It would’ve been difficult for a new president to scrap Mrs. Obama’s garden given the fact she had cement and stone fixtures built just prior to the 2016 election.
-If those were to be removed, it would serve as political statement, a historian told Time magazine.
-The former first lady can rest assured now that Melania Trump will continue the legacy she began on the South Lawn.
+It would’ve been difficult for a new president to scrap Mrs. Obama’s garden, given the fact she had cement and stone fixtures built just prior to the 2016 election.
+If those were to be removed, it would serve as a political statement, a historian told Time magazine.
+The former First Lady can rest assured now that Melania Trump will continue the legacy she began on the South Lawn.

 Melania also posted photos and messages onto her official FLOTUS account on Saturday about the tradition of gardening.
 She’s seen with Akie Abe as they toured the gardens.